sustrik/libdill/brecv.md

 ```
 #include <dsock.h>
-ssize_t brecv(int s, void *buf, size_t len, int64_t deadline);
+int brecv(int s, void *buf, size_t *len, int64_t deadline);
 ```

 ## DESCRIPTION

-Reads data from a bytestream socket, such as TCP or UNIX domain socket.
+Reads `len` bytes from the socket to buffer `buf`.
+When calling the function `len` must be set to the number of bytes requested.
+When the function returns it sets `len` to number of bytes actually received.

+The function succeeds only if it reads all the requested bytes.
+If it fails it may still have read some bytes.
+In both cases the number of bytes read is available via `len` argument.

 ## RETURN VALUE

-Number of bytes read.
+Zero in case of success.
 In case of error -1 is returned and `errno` is set to one of the error codes below.

 ## ERRORS

 TODO

-* `EDADF`: Invalid handle.
+* `EBADF`: Invalid handle.
+* `ECANCELED`: Current coroutine is being shut down.
+* `ECONNRESET`: The connection is broken.
 * `ENOTSUP`: Handle is not a bytestream socket.
+* `ETIMEDOUT`: Deadline expired.

 ## EXAMPLE